anshumaanshankar/aws-dev/3. IAM, Accounts and AWS Organizations/Part 1.md

 - Best for multiple principals (like many users/service accounts in the same aws user).
 - A role represents a level of access inside an AWS account.
 Mostly used short term by other identities for borrowed permissions.
 - IAM roles have two types of policies:
     - trust: Determines which identities can assume that role.
 This may be users(people), services(EC2) in the same or other AWS accounts.
-Temporary credentials are given to identities that assume the role, created by Secure Token Service (sts).
+Temporary credentials are given to identities that assume the role, created by Secure Token Service (STS).
     - permissions: the accesses given/not given to identities assuming that role.

 ## When to use IAM roles